SEND panels in Central Bedfordshire

 - the main college

 - alternative post-16 settings attended by Central Bedfordshire students

 - a senior advisor from our youth support service

 Please be aware that the panel is not a statutory requirement for decision making on placements.
-The final decision on funding and placements for young people with SEND remains with us.
+The final decision on funding and placements for young people with SEND remains with the EHC team.